-General and administrative expenses increased due to increases in personnel and related payroll and benefits, which comprised approximately 50% of the increase, software and hardware costs, which comprised approximately 20% of the increase, higher professional fees, which comprised approximately 15% of the increase, and various other items such as amortization, depreciation, and facilities costs.
-We expect that for fiscal 2009, general and administrative expenses will decline as a percent of sales and that their dollar amount will increase for the year as a whole.
+General and administrative expenses increased in the second quarter of fiscal year 2009 over the same period in fiscal year 2008 due to increases in personnel and related payroll and benefits, which comprised approximately \$0.7 million of the increase; software and hardware costs, which comprised approximately \$0.4 of the increase; higher professional and consulting fees, which comprised approximately \$0.3 million of the increase; and various other items such as amortization, depreciation, and facilities costs.
+These increases were offset by reductions in bank fees, training and tuition, recruiting costs, corporate insurance and other items.
+We expect that for the rest of fiscal 2009, general and administrative expenses should remain flat sequentially although this is subject to the level of employee attrition and other costs such as professional fees remain stable.